(Effective Fall 2012)

 Recommended High School Subjects

-It is recommended that the applicants complete the following while in high school: English - four units, minimum one in composition, one in literature; foreign language or social studies - five units of any combination; science - three units of natural sciences; mathematics - three units including algebra.
+It is recommended that the applicants complete the following while in high school: English - four units, minimum one in composition, one in literature; foreign language or social studies - five units of any combination; science - three units in any combination of biology, lab-based chemistry, physics, and/or anatomy and physiology-type sciences; mathematics - three units including algebra.

 Special Admissions Requirements